Buying a house Buying a new-build home

 New-build home disadvantages

 - The house might not be finished for some time.
-You can try to get the builder to agree a ‘long stop’ completion date which means he'll be liable to pay you compensation if he doesn't finish the work by that date.
+You can try to get the builder to agree a ‘long stop’ completion date which means they'll be liable to pay you compensation if they don't finish the work by that date.

 - There might be nothing more than the site and the plan to show to solicitors and mortgage lenders.